MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -DisableDnsParsing

-Specifies whether to disable inspection of DNS traffic that occurs over a UDP.
+Specifies whether to disable inspection of DNS traffic that occurs over UDP.
 Valid values
 are:

 - $true: Inspection of DNS traffic over UDP is disabled.